 From 2011, the World Bank no longer calculates MUV_t on the basis of 5 countries but on the basis of 15 countries.
-Thus, when updating this index, we retained the data updated by Pfaffenzeller until 2013 while, for 2014-2016, applying the rate of growth of the World Bank price index for manufactured goods (15 countries) to the data retained by Pfaffenzeller for 2013.
+Thus, when updating this index, we retained the data updated by Pfaffenzeller until 2013 while, for 2014-2018, applying the rate of growth of the World Bank price index for manufactured goods (15 countries) to the data retained by Pfaffenzeller for 2013 (in line with the 2017 previous update to 2016).

-3. Presentation of the updated terms of trade index for primary commodities 1900-2016
+3. Presentation of the updated terms of trade index for primary commodities 1900-2018

-This section presents only the change in the Grilli and Yang terms of trade for primary commodities (GY_t) updated until 2016.
+This section presents only the change in the Grilli and Yang terms of trade for primary commodities (GY_t) updated until 2018.